-10 VENUS FACTS: Earth’s Twin
+10 PLANET VENUS FACTS: Is Venus Really Earth’s Twin?

 Venus is named after the Roman goddess of love and beauty because long ago, astronomers believed it shined brighter than any other planet.